girder/girder/docs/developer-cookbook.rst

 Your custom javascript application can easily reuse the existing upload widget provided in the Girder javascript library if you don't want to write your own upload view.
-This can save time spent duplicating functionality, since the upload widget provides current and overall progress bars, file displays, a drag and droppable file selection button, resume behavior in failure conditions, and customizable hooks for various stages of the upload process.
+This can save time spent duplicating functionality, since the upload widget provides current and overall progress bars, file displays, a drag-and-droppable file selection button, resume behavior in failure conditions, and customizable hooks for various stages of the upload process.

 The default behavior of the upload widget is to display as a modal dialog, but